0xpix/Hei-DataHub/README.md

 **Built for teams who want to organize data without the overhead.**

-**v0.57.0-beta "Renovation"** brings comprehensive documentation for all features! �
+**v0.57.1-beta "Renovation"** is the latest release with bug fixes and comprehensive documentation for all features! 📚✨